baiching/baiching.github.io/about.md

 permalink: /about/
 ---

-I'm Programmer for Python & Django.
-I've made quite a few web apps, especially on Django.
-Now, I am doing more on backend.
+I am a big fanboy of Deep Learning and neural networks.
+They are very powerful and capable of doing amazing things

-email: agus[at]python.web.id
+email: baichingc[at]gmail[dot]com